Mazatlan History in English: Information covering pre-Columbian times to the present including |

 In 1883 Angela Peralta, a Mexican opera diva, died of yellow fever in The Pearl of The Pacific shortly after her arrival in the port.
 History -- based on local legend -- has it she sang one last aria from the balcony of the Hotel Iturbide, overlooking Plaza Machado.

 Her memory is held dear by Mazatlecos to this day, and the restored Teatro Ángela Peralta immediately beside the Plaza Machado keeps the history of her fatal visit and her memory alive -- as well as providing modern-day Mazatlan with a truly world-class performance venue.

-Late 1800's and early 1900's Mazatlan history saw increasing prosperity in the port, and many advanced civic amenities usually associated with larger or European cities began to emerge.
+Late 1800s and early 1900s Mazatlan history saw increasing prosperity in the port, and many advanced civic amenities like electrification, street lights, city water systems and modern large-scale markets usually associated with larger or European cities began to emerge.

 The simplest explaination is really Urban Planning 101 -- rapid population growth had far outstripped supply.

-Mazatlan is not really blessed with easy-to-access sources fo fresh water.
+Mazatlan is not really blessed with easy-to-access sources of fresh water.

 It simply wasn't enough and, as the population of Mazatlan grew, water hauling -- bringing water from local lagoons and water holes -- became another (highly innefficient) part of the water supply mix.

 At least the rain water was probably pretty clean, even after being stored in a cistern.

 The hauled water, on the other hand, was almost universally from brackish sources, smelly and often unhealthy.
 The delivery mechanism was donkeys with five liter clay jugs being led through neighborhoods.